nih-cfde/2023-april-all-hands-meeting/docs/index.md

-# The June 2022 NIH Common Fund Data Ecosystem All-Hands Meeting
+# The Apri 2022 NIH Common Fund Data Ecosystem All-Hands Meeting

 The CFDE Program Meeting (All-Hands Meeting) brought together the CFDE community to review progress over the past year and discuss strategic issues that impact the ecosystem as a whole.
 This was a hybrid event with in-person and remote participation.

-## June 9-10, 2022
+## April 4-5, 2023

 The Bethesdan Hilton Hotel <br/>
 8120 Wisconsin Avenue <br/>